biotaphy/tutorials/_sources/tutorial/w5_split_occurrence_data.rst.txt

 * Optional:

   * **max_open_writers**: The maximum number of data writers to have open at once.
-  * **key_field**: **BUGGY - IGNORE THIS FOR NOW** -
-    The field name (or names) to use for filenames.
-This/these must be encased in square brackets, i.e. `"key_field": `"scientificName"]`.
-If multiple fields are provided, the ordered fields specify the sub-directory structure used for organizing files.
-The first field will specify the directory directly under out_dir, and so on.
-The final field will be contain the base filename.
-These fields should be hierarchical.
-For example, if grouping records into files by species, with a dataset containing 2000 species, using taxonomic grouping fields (in order from coarser to finer groups) such as `"key_field": `"family", "genus", "species"]` would create a file with records for the Giant Panda in "<out_dir>/Ursidae/Ailuropoda/Ailuropoda melanoleuca.csv".
-    If this parameter is not specified, it will default to the fieldname for grouping data.
-This is a required argument for CSV files and defaults to "scientificName" in DwCA files.
-If there are more groups/files than are allowed in a directory, the files will be written to subdirectories by the beginning characters in the species name.
   * **out_field**: The field name or names of columns to be included in output CSV files.
 If this field is left out, all fields from the first successfully processed record will be included in outputs.
   * **dwca**: This is an optional argument, but either this, or **csv**, must be provided.
 List of 0 or more lists, each containing 2 arguments

     * input DwCA file, and
     * occurrence data wrangler configuration file (described in the next section).
 The